It is recommended that you register with a local doctor as soon as possible after your arrival in Norwich, please don’t wait until you become unwell.

 The National Health Service (NHS) provides health services in the UK.
 All students are entitled to treatment from the NHS, including Tier 4 visa holders who will have paid IHS fees as part of the immigration process.

 Generally treatment is free of charge, but there are charges for dental treatment and prescription drugs.
 People on a low income can apply for help with prescription costs.
 The doctor you will see at the first point of contact in the community is called a General Practitioner (GP).
 Local medical centres where GPs work can also be known as doctors’ surgeries or GP surgeries.
 If you are new to the UK, the NHS provides a useful guide to health services in the UK.

 The University does not have a Student Health centre, however, the nearby Oak Street Medical Practice provides an online facility for NUA students to register with them.
 Find out more about Oak Street Medical Practice.

 You can also access a list of other NHS doctors – you may choose to register with a doctor closer to your home in Norwich.

 It is good practice for all students to be fully immunised in accordance with the recommendations of the Department of Health.
-We suggest that all new students check their vaccination status before arrival at Norwich University of the Arts through their doctor’s surgery.
-Students should have up-to-date vaccinations against tetanus, polio, diphtheria, meningitis C, measles, mumps and rubella.
+We suggest that all new students check their vaccination status before arrival at the University through their GP practice.
+Students are recommended to have up-to-date vaccinations against meningitis including MenACWY, tetanus, polio, diphtheria, measles, mumps and rubella.

 |Call||+44 (0) 1603 613515|